ProDataMan/ansible-best-practices-windows/labs/aap-inventory-creds-ad-hoc/index_new.md

 ```

 5. In AWX, navigate to the "Credentials" section and add a new "Machine" credential for the Windows Target 1 host using the following settings:
+   * Name: win_cred
-   * Credential Type: "Windows"
+   * Credential Type: "Machine"
    * Username: "Administrator"
    * Password: "JustM300"
-   * Host: "<IP address of Windows Target 1>"
-   * Port: "5985"
-   * Connection: "winrm"
-   * Transport: "ntlm"
+6. Click the Save button to save your credential

-6. In AWX, navigate to the "Inventories" section and add a new inventory named "AAP Inventory".
+7. Navigate to the "Inventories" section and add a new inventory named "AAP Inventory".
-7. In the "AAP Inventory", create a new host named "Windows Target 1" with the following settings:
+8. In the "AAP Inventory", create a new host named "Windows Target 1" with the following settings:
     * Variables:
         ```
         ansible_connection: winrm